dataseyo/portfolio/README.md

 - React with Typescript, using Vite.
 - Models built by me in blender, rendered with React Three Fiber/Drei and three.js.
 - Background shader made with GLSL.
+- animation with Framer Motion

+## Foreground Model and Interaction

+The foreground model consumes a scroll event from the Drei useScroll helper, and updates its rotation based on the scroll offset.
+The content animates when in (scroll) view to appear on screen.

 ## GLSL Shaders with React Three Fiber